-Management's discussion and analysis of Greater Baton Rouge Port Commission's (the Commission) financial performance provides a narrative overview and analysis of the Commission's financial activities for the fiscal year ended December 31, 2016.
-Please read it in conjunction with the Commission's basic financial statements.
+Management's discussion and analysis of Greater Baton Rouge Port Commission's (the Commission) financial performance provides a narrative overview and analysis of the Commission's financial activities for the fiscal year ended December 31, 2017.
+Please read it in conjunction with the Commission's basic financial statements and notes to the financial statements.